 Campus Center 234 B

-The newest addition to the EOP office comes to us from the other end of the Campus Center.
 Scott Quinell has nearly a dozen years of experience working with SUNY Canton students.
 Prior to becoming an EOP counselor, Scott served over five years as the Director of Student Activities and Supervisor of the Miller Campus Center.
 He is a graduate of Plattsburgh State University and, in 2008, completed his Master’s of Science in Education at SUNY Potsdam.
-An avid sports fan, Scott enjoys reading, talking current events, trivia, and most importantly, spending time with his wife Susan and their baby daughter, Emily Grace.
+An avid sports fan, Scott enjoys reading, talking current events, trivia, and most importantly, spending time with his wife Susan and children, Emily and Robert..
 Scott is the advisor for the Chi Alpha Epsilon Honor Society and also the academic advisor primarily to new EOP students headed for Criminal Justice and Business curriculums.

 Campus Center 234

 JoEllen Oshier is the secretary for the office of EOP.
 She started her career at SUNY Canton in the Student Accounts Office, working with students, faculty and staff; and brings that knowledge and experience with her, enhancing the support EOP provides to students.